David Reilly, Executive Director

 Ms. Almager is a graduate of Saint Edward’s University in Austin, Texas with a Bachelor’s Degree in Psychology and later graduated summa cum lade with a Master’s Degree in Human Services.

-Carolyn Beck, Governmental Relations Director
+Carolyn Beck, Director of External Relations

 Ms. Beck earned a Bachelor of Arts in the Plan II Liberal Arts Honors Program and a Master of Public Affairs from the LBJ School of Public Affairs, both at The University of Texas at Austin.